ChunpingQiu/1000questionsAboutCities/definitions.md

 # Related but different

+There are no standards before there are.
+This is not as surprising as it might sound.
+If we do not have a univerally used dataset/product yet, it is somehow not nucessary to have a well-acceted name for it.
+We have some related datasets about urban, each of which has its own definition, according to the data/methods used to created that product.
+As data users, we need to know what we are really using, and as data providers, we need to know what we are actually providing.
+And not that fast to be shocked when reading news from social media about global urbanization.
+I think urbaization is truelly happening, but to what extent?
+It is hard to say, yet.

 ## Urban (boundary/extent)
 - Li X , Gong P , Zhou Y , et al. Mapping global urban boundaries from the global artificial impervious area (GAIA) data[J].
 Environmental Research Letters, 2020, 15(9).
 Data: http://data.ess.tsinghua.edu.cn.